squidgroup/pedAgree/README.md

-# pedigree_simulations
+# squidPed
-Repository for code relating to the animal model working groups project on pedigree simulations
+(soon-to-be) R package for pedigree simulations

 ## Data
 Contains all data, in two folders